 |Yale College, B.A.||1969|

-Hundt is currently the CEO of the Coalition for Green Capital, a non-profit advocacy coalition of businesses, investors and attorneys.
+He is currently the CEO of the non-profit Coalition for Green Capital, as well as the Principal of REH Advisors.

 He was a member of President Barack Obama’s Presidential Transition Team (2008-09) where he was the economic agency review group head.

 Reed is a consultant to Skadden, Arps, and from 1998-2009, he served as a Senior Adviser to McKinsey & Company, a strategic management consulting firm.
 He was Co-Chairman of the Forum on Communications and Society at the Aspen Institute (1998-2006).

 From 1982-1993 he was a Partner in the Washington, DC office of Latham & Watkins, a national and international law firm and was an associate in Los Angeles and Washington offices (1975-1982).